systeminit/si/app/docs/src/explanation/working-on-si.md

 rather than directing every detail of anybody's work.
 We will sometimes refer to these people as the Triad.

-Ultimately, it is up to our Product team to decide what goes in to System Initiative.
+Ultimately, it is up to our Product team to decide what goes into System Initiative.
 In practice, it's a consensus between Product, Engineering, and User Experience.